neuralvis/elpa-mirror/stable-melpa/ytdl-readme.txt

 YouTube and a few more sites.
 More information at https://yt-dl.org.

-youtube-dl supports many more sites: PeeTube, BBC, IMDB, InternetVideoArchive (non-exhaustive list)
+youtube-dl supports many more sites: PeerTube, BBC, IMDB, InternetVideoArchive (non-exhaustive list)

 * Setup